pariskol/sqlbrowserfx/README.md

 ### Installing

-Import the project to your favorite ide as maven project and run SQlBrowserApp class.
+Import the project to your favorite ide as maven project and run SQlBrowserFXApp class.

 ### Build standalone app